 Ideas for Longer Weekend Getaways from Portland

-It’s easy to get discouraged by long hours you have to spend in the car to get to some of the destinations on this list.
+It’s easy to get discouraged by long hours you have to spend in the car to get to some of the above-mentioned destinations.
 The best solution in this situation is to explore the places closest to Portland during relaxing day trips.
 Group the farthest destinations and enjoy them at once during longer weekend getaways.

-Here are a few suggestions how you can turn the aforementioned day trips from Portland into longer weekend escapes.
+Here are a few suggestions how you can turn these day trips into longer weekend escapes.

 1. Eugene – Willamette National Forest Weekend Getaway from Portland

 After spending a day immersed in Eugene – Springfield urban culture, spend the second half of your weekend getaway in the Willamette National Forest.
-Admire the clear waters of the Blue River, hike to Sahalie Falls and Koosah Falls, andreserve enough time in your itinerary for soaking in famous Cougar Hot Springs.
+Admire the clear waters of the Blue River, hike to Sahalie Falls and Koosah Falls, and soak in famous Cougar Hot Springs.

 2. Cannon Beach